Jack10843/ODAF-master/README.md

-# Code for paper 'Beyond Non-Expert Demonstrations: Outcome-Driven Action Con-
+# Code for paper 'Beyond Non-Expert Demonstrations: Outcome-Driven Action Constraint for Offline Reinforcement Learning'

-straint for Offline Reinforcement Learning'
+This is an experimental demo based on YangRui2015's [RORL](https://github.com/YangRui2015/RORL) project.

 ## 1. Requirements